awused/screenshotter/README.md

 ## Overrides

 Use Overrides when you want to manipulate how the directories are named for an application.
 In the simple cases you might want "chromium-browser" to instead be "chromium" or "vimx" to be "vim."
 In the more complicated cases you can use regular expressions and matching groups to change "python my-application.py" into  "my-application."
-Use the `--debug` flag or the `name` command to assist with editing these.
+Use the `-debug` flag or the `name` command to assist with editing these.

 Use `Yearly` and `Monthly` to configure separate subfolders.